ryanontheinside/ComfyUI_RyanOnTheInside/readme.md

 5. Submit a pull request to the main repository

 ## License
+The choice of license is out of my hands for the time being, but this will change soon.

 This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).